vighnesh153/react-use-global-state/README.md

 This can be used as an alternative to the popular state management systems like `Redux`, `MobX` or even the built-in `Context API`.
 We can completely rely on hooks for handling the state for us.

-### Pros
-* Size: `1KB` minified
-* Zero external dependencies
-* Hook based instead of the traditional approaches
-* No need of wrapping components with a long chain of Providers as there is no Provider-Consumer pattern in this hook

-### Cons
-* Cannot be used with class-based components.
-A workaround is to create a functional component wrapper and provide the state as props to the class-based component

 ## Installation
 ```bash
 npm install @vighnesh153/use-global-state